Amt: Definition

 An Amt, as well as the other above-mentioned units, is subordinate to a Kreis (district) and is a collection of municipalities.
 The amt is lower than district-level government but higher than municipal government, and may be described as a supra-municipality or "municipal confederation".
 Normally, it consists of very small municipalities (Gemeinden, plural of Gemeinde).

 Larger municipalities do not belong to an Amt and are called amtsfreie Gemeinden (independent municipalities); some of these municipalities might also not be governed by or linked with a Kreis (district) and are called kreisfreie Gemeinden, and when they do also not belong to any other Land they are also called Stadtstaaten (plural of Stadtstaat), i.e. city-states (Berlin and Hamburg).

 These large municipalities (cities, in German Städte, plural of Stadt) may be further divided into local offices named Ortsämter (plural of Ortsamt), each of them possibly grouping several suburbs (or small townships in rural areas) of the municipality named Ortsteile (plural of Ortsteil), named from small villages or hamlets or localities.
 The Ortsteil (suburb or township) may have been a former parish, but today it is meant only for civil purpose and essentially used for planning within the municipality; the Ortsamt (sometimes just named informally but confusingly as an Amt, or informally translated as an "urban district") is used to offer decentralized services of the municipality within local administrative offices for the residents in neighbouring suburbs.
 The Ortsteil itself may also be confusingly translated as a "municipality", but it is incorrect because it belongs to a city which is the only effective municipality (Gemeinde).

 Former usage

 Denmark

+The amt (plural, amter; translated as "county") was an administrative unit of Denmark (and, historically, of Denmark-Norway).
+The counties were established by royal decree in 1662 as replacements for the former fiefs (Len).
+The amter were originally composed of market towns (købstæder) and parishes, and held only small areas of responsibility.
+There were some changes to the borders of these counties over time, most notably when Roskilde County (da) was merged into Copenhagen County (da) in 1808, and when Skanderborg County (da) was periodically merged into Århus County Skanderborg County (da).
+After Southern Jutland was returned to Denmark after the 1920 Schleswig plebiscites, four new counties were created in the area.

+During the 20th century, the powers of the counties were expanded, when they were granted responsibility for the hospital service.
+The købstæder, which by this time had been separated from the counties and were overseen by the Interior Ministry, assumed the same responsibility.
+As the population became increasingly urbanized, and many rural communities came to rely on the hospital services of the købstader without paying taxes for them, it became evident that reform was necessary.
+In 1958, interior minister Søren Olesen set in motion administrative reforms that would culminate in 1970.